supriyabanetiya/supriya-portfolio/README.md

-# Supriya Banetiya - Portfolio Website
+# Supriya - Portfolio Website

 A modern, responsive portfolio website built with React + Vite + Tailwind CSS, showcasing the professional profile of Supriya Banetiya, an E-commerce & Store Specialist.